 Cafe Tirolerhof (Führichgasse 8, 1st District).
-A traditional cafe in the heart of Vienna’s tourist zone with plenty of space inside and a sunny terrace in good weather.
-The Tirolerhof has the kind of comfortable, spacious but unrenovated look I like best in Viennese cafes, and famously does not even have a website.
-The cafe polarises opinion: TripAdvisor has several reviews complaining about the service; but on my one visit so far I found the service, despite the traditional feel of the place, quick and responsive; and enjoyed both clientele (mostly locals) and coffee to the extent that I’m thinking this might become one of my regular haunts.
-I’d be interested to hear your views.
+A traditional Vienna cafe in the heart of the tourist zone with plenty of space inside and a sunny terrace in good weather.
+The Tirolerhof has the kind of comfortable, spacious but unrenovated look I like best in Viennese cafes, and does not even have a website.
+The cafe polarises opinion: TripAdvisor has several reviews complaining about the service; but on my visits I found the service, despite the traditional feel of the place, quick and responsive; and enjoyed both clientele (mostly locals) and coffee to the extent that I’m thinking this might become one of my regular haunts.

 The Tirolerhof on a bright October day: strictly traditional – RP

 Ungar Grill (Burggasse 97, 7th District).
 It is perhaps cheeky to review the Ungar Grill, which is off the tourist beaten track and not strictly a cafe.
-Rather, it a place where eating and drinking (notably of beer) play as important a role as coffee consumption; and cakes are not a speciality.
-But the Ungar Grill deserves a mention as an exceptional example of the no-problem type of Viennese inner-city establishment where the prices are modest; the food decent; the service good; and both staff and guests have flair, perhaps based around the proprietors’ fondness for modern Austrian music and musicians, many of whom seem to hang out here.
+Rather, it a place where eating and drinking (notably of beer) play as important a role as coffee consumption.
+But the Ungar Grill deserves a mention as an exceptional example of the no-problem type of Viennese cafe where the prices are modest; the food decent; the service good; and both staff and guests have flair, perhaps based around the proprietors’ fondness for modern Austrian music and musicians, many of whom seem to hang out here.
 I like the neon; and it’s an excuse for a stroll down the Burggasse, an example of the vibrancy of some city centre zones outside the 1st District.

 The Ungar Grill by night – Photo Robert Pimm

 Cafe Zartl (Rasumofskygasse 7, 3rd District).
 A friend recommended Cafe Zartl after enjoying a fine family breakfast, and I checked it out on a sunny Sunday evening to find I was the only guest.
 Despite this, the service was not outstanding.
 Outside and in, the Zartl looks perfect for a faded, traditional Vienna cafe, and is close to the Hundertwasserhaus, guaranteeing some tourist visits.
 But it doesn’t quite have the rich (tho’ equally faded) decor of, say, the Sperl, or masses of atmosphere (hard, admittedly, when you are the only guest).
-Worth a visit if you’re in the area.
+Worth a visit if you need a cafe near the Hundertwasserhaus.

 Cafe Zartl looks great in the evening sun – Photo Robert Pimm

-Zum Schwarzen Kameel (Bognergasse 5, 1st District) is not exactly a cafe but I have included it as it is something of a Viennese institution.
-Nestled in the heart of the First District close to a plethora of so-called designer shops (Prada, Louis Vuitton, Chanel et al) it is frequently packed with both tourists and well-heeled locals enjoying an eclectic blend of alcohol, open sandwiches, cakes and hot beverages.
+Zum Schwarzen Kameel (Bognergasse 5, 1st District).
+Sum Schwarzen Kameel is not exactly a cafe but I have included it as it is one of Vienna’s coolest places.
+Nestled in the heart of the First District close to a plethora of so-called designer shops it is frequently packed with both tourists and well-heeled locals enjoying an eclectic blend of alcohol, open sandwiches, cakes and hot beverages.
 My first impression was: “this is all a bit much” (or, as the Germans might say, schickimicki).
-My second, and conclusive, impression was: “das hat ‘wos” (this place has a certain something).
-Service at the standing bars (there are no tables) is excellent; the decorative details (see picture at main blog) are exquisite; and the ambience has an eccentric, headlong, city flair.
-Worth a visit at almost any time of day.
+My second impression was: “das hat ‘wos” (this place has a certain something).
+Service at the standing bars (there are no tables) is excellent; the decorative details (see picture at my full review of Zum Schwarzen Kameel) are exquisite; and the ambience has a headlong city flair.

 Some of the staff at the Kameel make eccentricity an art form – Photo RP